astro-friedel/cis-startup/README.md

 * Starts up a Pod running an instance of RabbitMQ
 * Starts up a Pod running the Cloud9 IDE
 * Starts up a Pod running the CiS prototype UI / API
-* Starts up a Pod running the NoFlo UI (for consideration)
+* Starts up a Pod running the NoFlo UI (for evaluation)
-* Starts up a Pod running the DataWolf Editor (for consideration)
+* Starts up a Pod running the DataWolf Editor (for evaluation)
 * You should now be able to run some [example Jobs](framework/hello/) using the [cis_interface](https://github.com/cropsinsilico/cis_interface) [Docker container](framework/Dockerfile)

 ## Viewable Interfaces